omeka/classic-enduser/docs/Technical/Translate_Omeka.md

-Beginning with the 1.5 release, Omeka added internationalization support.
-Among other things, Omeka allows users to select the language in which the site is displayed.
+Beginning with the 1.5 release, Omeka Classic added internationalization support.
+Among other things, Omeka Classic allows users to select the language in which the site is displayed.

-We need the community's help translating Omeka's English text into new languages, so users can have a variety of choices.
+We need the community's help translating Omeka Classic's English text into new languages, so users can have a variety of choices.
 You don't need to know how to write code to help translate Omeka, you just need to be fluent in English and another language.

 Getting Started
 --------------------------------------------------------